Michael Pittman Jr. Player Prop Bets for NFL Week 10 | Indianapolis vs. Jacksonville 11/14/2021

 Matchup vs. Jacksonville

-- Against the Jaguars, Pittman has averaged 19 receiving yards per game in his two career matchups, 44.5 fewer than his over/under for Sunday's game.
+- Pittman has averaged 19 receiving yards per game in his two career matchups against the Jaguars, 45.5 fewer than his over/under for Sunday's game.

 - Pittman, in two matchups, did not have a touchdown catch.